chierre/golden_age_video_games/README.md

 My job involved joining datasets and comparing results with set theory.
 I also needed to filter, group, and order data.

 ## A few more words
-This is my first SQL project done.
+This was my first SQL project done.

 It was provided by DataCamp, and I felt pretty confortable doing it.